-- The Johnsburg Chapter of Imagination Library bringing free books monthly to children under 5 years of age.
+- The Johnsburg Chapter of Imagination Library providing free books monthly to children under 5 years of age.

 - Moriah Central School to help fund their food backpack program.

-- First Night Saranac Lake to purchase buttons for their community New Years Eve events.
+- First Night Saranac Lake to support their community New Year's Eve events.

 - Adirondack Research Consortium to support Student Scholar Research programming.

-- Oscar Seagle Music Colony to bring the children's opera "Billy Goats Gruff", a Broadway Revue and other outreach programs to Adirondack schools.
+- Seagle Music Colony to bring children's opera curriculum and performance to Adirondack schools.

-- Adirondack Research Curriculum to support the 2017-2018 Student Scholar Program at the Wild Center in Tupper Lake.
+- Adirondack Curriculum Project to support the annual Adirondack Day at the Wild Center in Tupper Lake.

-- Ticonderoga Festival Guild to support 13 children's performing arts offerings.
+- Ticonderoga Festival Guild to support expansion of free children's performing arts offerings.

-- Johnsburg Fine Arts for continued funding of the North Creek Mosaic Wall program.
+- Johnsburg Fine Arts for continued funding of the North Creek Mosaic Wall.

-- Fort Ticonderoga Association to provide outreach programming to schools in the Adirondack Park.
+- Fort Ticonderoga Association to provide outreach programs to four Adirondack schools.